 Humans aren’t inexhaustible workhorses.
 Self-actualization is high on people’s priorities – we want to do more than simply eat, sleep and do chores.
-Everybody experiences hardship from time to time, and everybody have a given capacity for what they’re capable of before their energy stores are spent.
+Everybody experiences hardship from time to time, and everybody has a given capacity for what they’re capable of before their energy stores are spent.
 The batteries have to be recharged, and that can often be done by doing stuff you enjoy and find rewarding – activities which temporarily puts the toil and moil of everyday life at a healthy distance.

 As long as it’s in moderation – as everything else in life, if you’ll allow me that platitude – I’m of the opinion that doing whatever you like can be constructive and rewarding, without having to worry whether it’s a waste of time.
 You can and should spend time on your favorite activity without worrying about it being a waste.
 Whether it’s books, comics, stamps, gaming or anything else – enjoy your hobbies and leisure activities!
 Because by spending time on what you enjoy, it becomes easier dealing with what you don’t enjoy.

 Just don’t put it off for too long, okay?